Deaflympics - Regulations

 - The preliminary registration entries with information as to the number of athletes for each sport and event must be submitted with the Secretariat at least one year before the Deaflympics.

-- The final registration list with the names of each athlete with his or her sport and event entered must be submitted with the Secretariat or OC at least two weeks prior to the opening of the Deaflympics.
+- The final registration list with the names of each athlete with his or her sport and event entered must be submitted with the Secretariat or OC at least one month prior to the opening of the Deaflympics.
 The submission may be by telefax or electronic mail.
 However, confirmation of the official registration form must be sent by express mail.

-- In consultation with the EC, the Secretariat shall determine the closing dates for preliminary and final entry registrations.
+- In consultation with the EB, the Secretariat shall determine the closing dates for preliminary and final entry registrations.
 The OC will then be immediately informed.

 - Final entries received after the closing date shall not be accepted.

-Participants of the Deaflympics must abide by all directives issued by the ICSD EC with regard to the carrying or being attired with items that contain commercial advertising.
+Participants of the Deaflympics must abide by all directives issued by the ICSD EB with regard to the carrying or being attired with items that contain commercial advertising.

 - The ICSD may approve the carrying or being attired with items that contain commercial advertising during the Deaflympics.
 The identification of the manufacturer or sponsor shall not appear more than once per item of clothing and equipment.